Janis Dietz: Author of article |

 6..
 "Past experience suggests that the particular college

-student does to develop his or her strengths and talents
+a student attends is far less important than what thestudent does to develop his or her strengths and talents

 "After all, study upon study has shown that where a